 Here are the rolling returns:

-Keep in mind the Size and Value premia and international stocks have suffered over the past decade, otherwise I think the differences in performance metrics would have been even greater.
+Keep in mind the Size and Value premia and international stocks suffered for the decade 2010-2020, otherwise I think the differences in performance metrics would have been even greater.

 Vigorous Value Portfolio Pie for M1 Finance